WHO'S

 and attention:

-improvement, cut down on the amount of cuddling your dog gets.
-When he
+has shown improvement, cut down on the amount of cuddling your dog gets.

-wants attention, make him SIT first, give him a few kind words and pats,
+When he wants attention, make him SIT first, give him a few kind words

 Games

-teeth.
-In a dog pack or in a litter, these games are more than just
+their teeth.
+In a dog pack or in a litter, these games are more than

-playing - they help to establish pack order based on physical strength.
+just playing - they help to establish pack order based on physical

-Your dog is already probably stronger and quicker than you are.
-Rough,
+strength.
+Your dog is already probably stronger and quicker than you

-new games for him to play.
-Hide & seek, fetch or
+for him to play.
+Hide & seek, fetch or frisbee

-frisbee catching are more appropriate.
-Make sure you're the one who starts
+catching are more appropriate.
+Make sure you're the one who starts and

 is inclined to try to keep the ball or frisbee.